-There are several conditions that could cause hair loss all over the body, including alopecia universalis, polycystic ovary syndrome (PCOS), autoimmune disorders, a thyroid condition, an iron deficiency, adrenal gland disorder, diabetes, stress, or hereditary hair loss.
+There are several conditions that could cause hair loss all over the body, including alopecia universalis, polycystic ovary syndrome (PCOS), autoimmune disorders, a thyroid condition, an iron deficiency, adrenal gland disorders, diabetes, stress, or hereditary hair loss.
 The only way to know for sure is to consult with a doctor.

 At what age do people typically start to lose their hair?

 While it’s common to think that hair loss is something that happens to senior citizens, hereditary hair loss can start as early as the teenage years.
 It can start as a receding hairline, or at the temples, or at the crown of the head.
 It’s also possible to go through life with a head full of hair until well past mid-life, when it starts falling out.

 What are the treatment options for hair loss?